farhantanvir9z/40-days-of-javascript/Day-12/README.md

 console.log(obj.a); // 1
 ```

-> ## Solved!
+## Solve

-> ### if we try to modify a frozen object, the object will not be modified.
+ ### if we try to modify a frozen object, the object will not be modified.
 Rather than it will remain unchanged.

 ___